NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - Added google analytics tracking.
 - Added new image to readme display of backend.
 They now contain the sources section.
 - Changed front page brigade image to a jpeg to drastically reduce loading time.
+- Got rid of junk scss and font files.

 ## July 12, 2020
 - Added a source section to the uploading page as well as the archive page (each biography has its own sources section).